ongyuann/ongyuann.github.io/_posts/2020-05-29-htb-obscurity.md

 ### Priv: robert -> root

 Getting root from here on involves another round of reversing and some devious bash techniques.
-Don't be disheartened!
-We're nearly there.

-Now remember we left out `BetterSSH` earlier?
-It now becomes relevant.
-Because if we do a `sudo -l`...
+First, some basic enumeration should show you that `robert` can do a restricted `sudo` with python3 to run `BetterSSH.py`.
 ```
 robert@obscure:~$ sudo -l
 Matching Defaults entries for robert on obscure: